WebOfTrust/keri/docs/Glossary.md

 (_@henkvancann_)

 While attribution has always been a non-exact science, we could come as close to attribution as “beyond a reasonable doubt”, those days are over with KERI.\
 KERI provides a trust spanning layer for the internet, because **the protocol solves the secure attribution problem** in a general, portable, fully decentralized way.
-There are more types of trust IN KERI but they all depend on the most important _attributional_ trust.\
+There are more types of trust IN KERI but they all depend on the most important _attributive_ trust.\
 From KERI we've learned that _secure attribution_ is the essential problem for _any_ `identifier system` to solve.\
 (_@henkvancann_)